ZhangGroup-MITChemistry/OpenNucleome/tutorials/init_configs/configs_relaxation/README.md

 This folder provides tutorials for relaxing the initial configurations from the folder "../configs_generation/init_config_pool"

-- ConfigsRelax.ipynb: The jupyter notebook showing how to relax the configurations, same as the OpenNucleome/tutorials/HFF_100KB/SphericalNucleus/LangevinDynamics/Simulation_Langevin.ipynb.
+- ConfigsRelaxation.ipynb: The jupyter notebook showing how to relax the configurations, same as the OpenNucleome/tutorials/HFF_100KB/SphericalNucleus/LangevinDynamics/LangevinSimulation.ipynb.
 Make sure you put all the force field parameter files in the parameter folder.

 - parameters: The folder saves all the parameters that the simulation needs